-Funded by the National Science Foundation (NSF), this program is a 10-week summer research experience for undergraduates (REU) with mentorship from faculty at the University of North Dakota (Grand Forks, ND) and Cankdeska Cikana Community College (Ft.
-Totten, ND).
+Funded by the National Science Foundation (NSF), this program is a 10-week summer research experience for undergraduates (REU) with mentorship from faculty at the University of North Dakota (UND) in Grand Forks, ND.
 The scientific focus of this summer REU program is environmental effects on gene expression and regulation.
-Some possible research projects involve investigation into environmental influences on learning in fish and mice, sex-determination in turtles, stress tolerance in nematodes, and wing patterning in butterflies and moths.
+Some possible research projects involve investigation into environmental influences on epigenetic regulation of cortical development, learning and memory in fish and mice, neural stem cell fate, sex-determination in turtles, stress tolerance in nematodes, and wing patterning in butterflies and moths.

 REU participants will work in a research laboratory alongside faculty, graduate and undergraduate students.
-In addition to basic lab procedures, participants will have the opportunity to learn a variety of lab techniques in the fields of molecular biology, genomics, bioinformatics, and others.
-Students will participate in weekly workshops and training seminars on responsibility and ethics in research, scientific writing, and the graduate school application process.
+In addition to basic lab procedures, participants will have the opportunity to learn a variety of lab techniques in the fields of cell biology, developmental biology, genetics, molecular biology, neuroscience, systems biology, and others.
+Students will also participate in weekly training seminars and workshops about science writing and presentations, responsible conduct of research, ethics and sexual harassment, as well as the graduate school application process.
 The program ends with a research poster session.

 Selection criteria include academic performance, as well as educational and career goals.
 Students with a genuine interest in pursuing a career in science research and/or teaching and from groups underrepresented in the sciences such as those from rural and tribal colleges with limited research opportunities are especially encouraged to apply.
-For more information contact Dr. Van A. Doze email@example.com or at Tel: (701) 777-6222.
+It is anticipated that up to 20 undergraduate students will be selected to participate in the summer 2021 program.
+For more information contact Dr. Van A. Doze.